-It's a great question, because many, many people out there at some point in their professional lives may need to get one, but we find that a lot of folks don't exactly know what they are, especially if you've never refinanced or puchased commerical or industrial property.
-Even worse, the regulations around a Phase I ESA can be confusing to someone who's not an environmental expert, making DIY research pretty tricker.
+It's a great question, because many, many people out there at some point in their professional lives may need to get one, but we find that a lot of folks don't exactly know what they are, especially if you've never refinanced or purchased commercial or industrial property.
+Even worse, the regulations around a Phase I ESA can be confusing to someone who's not an environmental expert, making DIY research pretty tricky.

 Fortunately, we've spent years both in the field and in the boardroom reviewing Phase I's with clients, and explaining to them what they are and what kind of protections they offer their business.

 Why get a Phase I Environmental Site Assessment?

 Let's start in a strange place and take a walk down history lane before we learn what one is.